Best Fishing Charters for Kids in St. Petersburg, FL

 - Polarized sunglasses (optional but useful.
 Kids enjoy spotting fish)

 Bathroom situation: Most flats skiffs don’t have an onboard head.
 Ask when booking.
 For younger kids, confirm the captain can get to a dock or shoreline if needed.
+Most captains who work with young children have a plan for this and won’t be caught off guard.

 What to Expect